Thermodynamic Discovery of Tetracriticality and Emergent Multicomponent Superconductivity in UTe$_2$: Introduction

 \section{Introduction}

-Multi-component superconductivity occurs when two (or more) order parameters condense at the same time: the most famous example---once thought to be the superconducting state of \sro\cite{kallinChiralPwaveOrder2012}---is the chiral $p_x+ip_y$ state in $^3$He \cite{vollhardtSuperfluidPhasesHelium2013}.
-Multi-component order parameters are a frequent ingredient for a topological superconductor \cite{sigristPhenomenologicalTheoryUnconventional1991a,satoTopologicalSuperconductorsReview2017}, but to date there are very few---if any---confirmed examples outside of $^3$He.
+Multi-component superconductivity occurs when two (or more) order parameters condense: the most famous example---once thought to be the superconducting state of \sro\cite{kallinChiralPwaveOrder2012}---is the chiral $p_x+ip_y$ state in $^3$He \cite{vollhardtSuperfluidPhasesHelium2013}.
+Multi-component order parameters are a frequent ingredient for chiral topological superconductivity \cite{sigristPhenomenologicalTheoryUnconventional1991a,satoTopologicalSuperconductorsReview2017}, but to date there are very few---if any---confirmed examples outside of $^3$He.

 \ute currently stands as the most viable candidate for spin-triplet, multi-component superconductivity.
 While it is generally agreed that the zero-field, ambient-pressure state (SC1) is single-component \cite{theussSinglecomponentSuperconductivityUTe22024,rosaSingleThermodynamicTransition2022} there is clear evidence for a distinct superconducting state (SC2) that emerges under hydrostatic pressure \cite{braithwaiteMultipleSuperconductingPhases2019,thomasEvidencePressureinducedAntiferromagnetic2020,wuMagneticSignaturesPressureInduced2025,vasinaConnectingHighFieldHighPressure2025}.
-Whether these phases coexist in some region of the pressure-temperature phase diagram and form a multi-component state---one that is potentially topological---is currently unknown.
+Whether these phases coexist in some region of the pressure-temperature phase diagram and form a multi-component state is currently unknown.